Orthopedic Injuries (Broken Bones)

 At Kraft Davies, PLLC, our personal injury lawyers have a detailed understanding of orthopedic injuries and the challenges that follow bone fractures.
 Because we understand the medical issues, we are able to effectively present our clients' stories so that others can understand the full impact of their injuries.
 From workplace injuries to motor vehicle accidents, we devote our resources to helping clients achieve maximum fair compensation from liable parties.

 Have you received a broken bone or multiple fractures in a serious accident?
-To defend your right to full and fair compensation, contact us at 206-624-8844 or toll free at 800-448-8008.Aggressive Advocacy Following an Orthopedic Injury
+To defend your right to full and fair compensation, contact us at 206-624-8844.Aggressive Advocacy Following an Orthopedic Injury